When a request gets ratelimited we (optionally) wait ~500ms before

 style](https://element-hq.github.io/synapse/latest/code_style.html) is

-(run the
+correct (run the

 [linters](https://element-hq.github.io/synapse/latest/development/contributing_guide.html#run-the-linters))